DFHack/dfhack/Readme.rst

  ``enable autodump``

 When querying a stockpile an option will appear to toggle autodump for this stockpile.
-Any items placed in this stockpiled will be designated to be dumped.
+Any items placed in this stockpile will be designated to be dumped.

 gui/liquids
 ===========